Official-Instructions/Traefik-Pterodactyl-Docker-Fork/README.md

 There’s a lack of information about setting up and running Pterodactyl Panel inside docker using Traefik as reverse proxy.
 This guide focuses on the fastest and easiest way to do that!

 # Getting Started
-We’ll be using docker, docker-compose and CloudFlare for DNS challenges to generate certificates.
+We’ll be using docker, docker-compose and http requests to generate certificates.
 DNS challenges allow wildcard certificates allowing you to add any subdomains on the go.
-If you prefer using something else, have a look at [Traefik's Docs](https://docs.traefik.io/https/acme/).
+If you prefer using DNS, have a look at [Traefik's Docs](https://docs.traefik.io/https/acme/).

 ### Requirements
 - Basic command line knowledge
-- A domain behind Cloudflare
 - [Docker](https://docs.docker.com/engine/install/ubuntu/)
 - [Docker Compose](https://docs.docker.com/compose/install/)